bachden/jnano-embedded/README.md

    C code.
 I use `v1.0b5`.
 You can find a copy in the `lib/ant` directory; therefore, you can run ant with `ant -lib lib/ant/cpptasks-1.0b5.jar jar` to use the included `cpptasks`.

+   if you use Eclipse, you can add the cpptasks-1.0b05.jar into Preference > Ant > Runtime > Global Entries

 5. Look at the `build.<OS>.properties` file for your OS.
 Pay particular attention to the value of `dir.jni.headers`.